sfu-ireceptor/api/README.md

 # API
 Defintions of the iReceptor API

+The iReceptor API is defined in the YAML file iReceptor_Data_Service_API_V2.yaml.
+This file uses the other YAML files in this directory for definitions within the main file.

-YAML files are compatible with the online Swagger Editor.
-In order to view one of the APIs in the Swagger Editor do the following:
+Since YAML files are compatible with the online Swagger Editor it is possible to view the API in a swagger editor.
+In order to view the API in the Swagger Editor do the following:
-- Copy a raw URL for one of the YAML files
+- Copy a raw URL for the API YAML file
-  - Navigate to one of the YAML files
+  - Navigate to the API YAML file iReceptor_Data_Service_API_V2.yaml
   - Click on the "Raw" button to generate a "Raw" URL for the file
   - Copy the URL
 - Go to the swagger editor at: http://editor.swagger.io/